Oscar-nominated Italian film director Ettore Scola dies at 84

-ROME (Reuters) - Italian director Ettore Scola, whose Oscar-nominated films chronicled the growing pains, class divisions and frustrated idealisms of 20th century Italy, has died at the age of 84, his family said.
+ROME, Jan 20 (Reuters) - Italian film director, Ettore Scola, whose Oscar-nominated films chronicled the growing pains, class divisions and frustrated idealisms of 20th century Italy, has died at the age of 84, his family said.

 Scola died in a Rome hospital late on Tuesday night after being in a coma for several days.